selimssevgi/learning/javascript/myreference/object/object.md

 # Objects in JS

-- 6 other primitive types + object
+- 6 other primitive types + object(reference type)
-- Objects are used to store keyed collections of various data and more complex entities.
+- An object is a collection of properties entities.

 - object > properties > key + value